-6.1 If, after AFSA Regulation’s review of the trustee’s decision, either the trustee or the bankrupt is not satisfied with the outcome, they can apply to the Administrative Appeals Tribunal (AAT) for a review of the decision.
+6.1 If, after AFSA Practitioner Supervision’s review of the trustee’s decision, either the trustee or the bankrupt is not satisfied with the outcome, they can apply to the Administrative Appeals Tribunal (AAT) for a review of the decision.

-6.2 If an application for review is made within time, but AFSA Regulation refuse to perform a review, this decision is also able to be reviewed by application to the AAT.
+6.2 If an application for review is made within time, but AFSA Practitioner Supervision refuse to perform a review, this decision is also able to be reviewed by application to the AAT.

 6.4 The role of the AAT in the review process is to make a decision afresh based on the law and the evidence available.

-6.5 The proceedings are not adversarial in nature and AFSA Regulation’s role is to assist the AAT by providing the information required to allow the Tribunal to determine the correct decision in the circumstances.
+6.5 The proceedings are not adversarial in nature and AFSA Practitioner Supervision’s role is to assist the AAT by providing the information required to allow the Tribunal to determine the correct decision in the circumstances.